enordquist/enordquist.github.io/_wiki/python/numpy.md

 ---

 ### Efficient computation via vectorization in the `numpy` library
 **Note:** This is more of an advanced topic, something to be aware of if you are running slow code but not totally necessary.
-In a [previous challenge](/wiki/python/start), you may have created a program to estimate $\pi$ via a simple Monte Carlo simulation.
+In a [previous challenge](/wiki/python/start), you may have created a program to estimate $$\pi$$ via a simple Monte Carlo simulation.
 A simple loop in python is not efficient if one wants to evaluate millions or billions of operations!
 Vectorization implemented in ```numpy``` allows more efficient computations to be carried using very efficient linear algebra implementations in programming languages like C or Fortran.
-Here is an example code for estimating $\pi$ using ```numpy``` (installed with `mamba install numpy` if needed):
+Here is an example code for estimating $$\pi$$ using ```numpy``` (installed with `mamba install numpy` if needed):

 ```python
 import numpy as np